python/cpython/Doc/library/datetime.rst

 .. versionchanged:: 3.2
-   Floor division and true division of a :class:`timedelta` object by another :class:`timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
-True division and multiplication of a :class:`timedelta` object by a :class:`float` object are now supported.
+   Floor division and true division of a :class:`timedelta` object by another :class:`!timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
+True division and multiplication of a :class:`!timedelta` object by a :class:`float` object are now supported.

 :class:`timedelta` objects support equality and order comparisons.